Black hole: Singularity

-Mathematical models of black holes based on general relativities have singularities at their centers—points where the curvature of spacetime becomes infinite, and geodesics terminate within a finite proper time.
-However, it is unknown whether these singularities truly exist in real black holes.
-Some physicists believe that singularities do not exist, and that their existence, which would make spacetime unpredictable, signals a breakdown of general relativity and a need for a more complete understanding of quantum gravity.
-Others believe that such singularities could be resolved within the current framework of physics, without having to introduce quantum gravity.
-There are also physicists, including Kip Thorne and Charles Misner, who believe that not all singularities can be resolved, and that some likely still exist in the real universe despite the effects of quantum gravity.
-Finally, still others believe that singularities do not exist, and that their existence in general relativity does not matter, since general relativity is already believed to be an incomplete theory.

-According to general relativity, every black hole has a singularity inside.
+Ignoring quantum effects, every black hole has a singularity inside, points where the curvature of spacetime becomes infinite, and geodesics terminate within a finite proper time.
 For a non-rotating black hole, this region takes the shape of a single point; for a rotating black hole it is smeared out to form a ring singularity that lies in the plane of rotation.
 In both cases, the singular region has zero volume.
 All of the mass of the black hole ends up in the singularity.
 Since the singularity has nonzero mass in an infinitely small space, it can be thought of as having infinite density.